This is the multi-page printable view of this section. Click here to print.

 Security Incident Management

-When a new Security Incident is created it will be made available within the Samurai MDR web application and an automated email notification is sent to predefined email addresses (collected during the MDR onboarding phase).
-The email will contain key information such as severity, title, reference ID and a link to the Security Incident within the Samurai MDR web application.
+When a new Security Incident is created it will be made available within the Samurai MDR portal and an automated email notification is sent to predefined email addresses (collected during the MDR onboarding phase).
+The email will contain key information such as severity, title, reference ID and a link to the Security Incident within the Samurai MDR portal.
 The initial Security Incident Status is set to Awaiting feedback.
 If the Security Incident severity is critical, the SOC will also call the client.

 When creating the Security Incident, the SOC may perform remote isolation of infected client endpoints using the client’s Endpoint Detection and Response (EDR) platform.
 The SOC will also include a recommendation whether the client should engage your Incident Response Team (either you have an internal team, NTT is providing or a 3rd party).
 If further remediation is required the client can also engage the NTT Incident Response Team.